White-Whale-Defi-Platform/docs/docs/Smart-Contracts/treasury/dapps/Terraswap-Wrapper.md

 ### SetMinDeposit

-Update the configured Min Profit value.
+Updates the configured Min Profit value.
 Can only be called by Admin.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]